Chart Color Schemes

 Infrastructure

-Baranduda has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Baranduda has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects expected to influence the region.
-Notable initiatives include the Baranduda Electrical Energy Reserve (BESS), Leneva-Baranduda Precinct Structure Plan, Baranduda Fields Sporting Complex, and Riverina Redevelopment Program (Albury Wodonga Military Area Redevelopment Project).
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+Four projects identified by AreaSearch are expected to influence the region: Baranduda Electrical Energy Reserve (BESS), Leneva-Baranduda Precinct Structure Plan, Baranduda Fields Sporting Complex, and Riverina Redevelopment Program (Albury Wodonga Military Area Redevelopment Project).
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.